Menu

 This is similar to the Hodge Lump Sum option, with the only difference being that it’s more suited to those under 60.
 The minimum age for eligibility is 55 years old instead of 60, which is the minimum for all the other Hodge equity release options discussed in this review.

-This product is most suited to working homeowners between the ages of 55 and 60 looking to release money from their property wealth as one lump sum and keep the option to repay the loan early instead of keeping it in place for the rest of their life.
+This product is most suited to working homeowners aged 55 to 60 looking to release money from their property wealth as a lump sum, with the option to repay the loan early rather than keeping it in place for the rest of their lives.

-The repayment charges to pay your loan off early are fixed for the first ten years, letting you repay 10% of your loan amount penalty-free annually.
+The repayment charges to pay your loan off early are fixed for the first 10 years, letting you repay 10% of your loan amount penalty-free each year.
 Think of it as a ten-year loan secured on your home based on your equity.

-You go into the mortgage deal knowing all the fees, putting you in a better position for financial planning ahead of time to have the loan repaid in ten years.
-What to remember with this is that you can only pay up to 10% per year of your initial loan amount.
-If you do, there will be penalty fees applied.
+You go into the mortgage deal knowing all the fees, putting you in a better position to plan your finances ahead of time so the loan is repaid in 10 years.
+What to remember here is that you can only pay up to 10% of your initial loan amount per year.
+If you do, penalty fees will be applied.

 Index-Linked Hodge Lifetime Mortgage

 The Hodge Index-Linked Lifetime Mortgage guarantees an interest rate guarantee based on the All Items Consumer Price Index’s movement.
-The security you get with this is based on a ceiling rate and a floor rate, which will be set out in your initial mortgage offer before agreeing and explaining to your advisor what they mean.
+The security you get with this is based on a ceiling rate and a floor rate, which will be set out in your initial mortgage offer before you agree and explain them to your advisor.

 Generally, with the Index-Linked option, you’ll be on a variable interest rate linked to the Consumer Price Index with a guarantee that your rate will never be lower than the floor rate or higher than the ceiling rate detailed in your initial mortgage agreement.
 These are set individually and will vary by the applicant based on circumstances.